hoytech/rasgueadb/README.md

 Because records are stored as flatbuffers inside LMDB, accessing fields results in [std::string_view](https://github.com/hoytech/lmdbxx#string_view)s that point into the LMDB memory map.
 Fields that you don't access are never even parsed or loaded, and the ones you do are provided as zero-copy references.
 Even for relatively small values that don't benefit from the zero-copy itself, an often overlooked benefit is that there are no memory allocations required to read a record.

 Querying and iteration is simple but flexible.
 When looping over records you provide lambda callbacks.
-These callbacks and all and database access reside in the same compilation unit, which allows the compiler to optimise it extensively.
+These callbacks, the wrapper code, and all database access reside in the same compilation unit, which allows the compiler to optimise it extensively.

 ## Synopsis